ankailou/reuters-classification/Report2.md

     * Cross validation was used with k = 5
     * Decision tree model was generated using sklearn.naive_bayes
     * Event model used to predict probabilities of different classifications
-* The 3x2 Experiements were performed:
+* The 4x2 Experiements were performed:
     * KNN using the standard feature vector
     * KNN using the pared-down feature vector
+    * KNN with ball tree using the standard feature vector
+    * KNN with ball tree using the pared-down feature vector
     * Decision-Tree using the standard feature vector
     * Decision-Tree using the pared-down feature vector
     * Naive Bayes using the standard feature vector